- A lagging indicator is an economic statistic that tends to have a delayed reaction to a change in the economic cycle.

 - A co-incident indicator is a variable that changes with the whole economy.

-Recession of 2008 was very deep, but which statistics indicated it would happen?
+The recession of 2008 was very deep, but which statistics indicated it would happen?

 Lagging and leading indicators explained